 Sample Some Whiskey at the Miyagikyo Distillery

 Miyagikyo Distillery is one of the main distilleries of Japanese whiskey company, Nikka.
-Not only is it a great place to go to learn about the sensation that is Japanese whiskey, visiting this cool distillery is also one of the more chilled things to do in Sendai.
+Not only is it a great place to learn about the sensation of Japanese whiskey, but visiting this cool distillery is also one of the more chilled things to do in Sendai.

 - Location: Aoba-ku (40 minutes on the Senzan Line from Sendai Station to Sakunami Station)